omotomiwa26/NumberGuessGame/README.md

 ## CI/CD Pipeline Overview

-The entire build, test, and deployment process is automated using a Jenkins pipeline, defined in the `Jenkinsfile` at the root of this repository[cite: 11].
+The entire build, test, and deployment process is automated using a Jenkins pipeline, defined in the `Jenkinsfile` at the root of this repository.

 ### Pipeline Triggers